trond-arve-wasskog/writings-1/autonome-team/autonomous-teams.md

 Lead time is the time it takes you to complete a process, for instance from conceiving an idea to actually having something implemented in production.
 Shortening this lead time makes everything better.
 If you think it doesn't apply to you you're probably ripe for being naturally selected in really really bad way.

 For innovation to work optimally learning has to be as time and cost efficient as possible.
 Increase lead time and you'll reduce your learning rate.
 Increase deployment costs and you'll reduce the number of hypotheses you can run for the same amount of money, thereby reducing the number of features you can try out before running out of money or having your steering committee lose their patience and kicking your butt out on the street.
+TAW: Du vinkler mot innovasjon, men jeg tenker det er minst like relevant for å levere _verdi_.
+Altså at det ikke kun er relevant for innovasjon, men for alle team som leverer produkter.

-This blogpost highlights some common organizational pitfalls that negatively impacts your ability to deliver value to your customers and what you should do instead.
+This blog post highlights some common organizational pitfalls that negatively impacts your ability to deliver value to your customers and what you should do instead.

 An organization can either optimize a value stream for _cost_ or _lead time_, not both.
 Since a low lead time makes more sense if you'd like to make innovation easier I'm going to assume lead time is your cup of tea.
+TAW: Denne henger litt i lufta for min del.
+Kan ikke også redusert ledetid også gi lavere kost?
+Kan du eventuelt eksemplisifisere?

 Getting rid of feature handovers